 The QC also went on to reveal that the customer adviser “went for a home loan and someone thinks he used a fake guarantee.
 They could not identify the person on the guarantee”.

-The whistle-blower was reputedly recorded as saying that one customer recently said, at a particular breach, they told him he could borrow 800,000 but the valuation was only 450,000.
+The whistle-blower was reputedly recorded as saying that one customer recently said, at a particular branch, they told him he could borrow 800,000 but the valuation was only 450,000.

 Ms Orr outlined that the whistle-blower alleged that “money exchanges hands in cash in envelopes — white envelopes, usually over the counter”.